GuidesMay 25, 2026 Updated June 16, 2026 12 min read

 nousresearch/hermes-agent:latest

-Symptom: You configure Hermes with a local Ollama model.
-The agent never responds.
-No error.
-No timeout.
-Just silence.
+Symptom: you configure a local Ollama model and the agent never responds.
+No error, no timeout, just silence.

-Root cause: Ollama's /v1/chat/completions endpoint hangs when stream=true and tool definitions are included.
-This is tracked as Ollama issue #2805.
-Hermes's pre-flight provider detection also interferes with proxy setups like LiteLLM.
-GitHub issue #25629 has a detailed reproduction.
+Root cause: Ollama's /v1/chat/completions hangs when stream=true and tool definitions are included (Ollama issue #2805).
+Hermes's pre-flight provider detection also interferes with proxies like LiteLLM (issue #25629).

 hermes config set model.skip_provider_detection true

-Three fix paths for the Ollama hang on /v1/chat/completions with stream + tools — switch to native Ollama chat mode, skip Hermes's pre-flight provider detection, or route through a LiteLLM proxy
+Three fix paths for the Ollama hang: native chat mode, skip provider detection, or a LiteLLM proxy, hand-drawn pastel style

-Symptom: You launch Hermes.
-It crashes immediately before you can type anything.
+Symptom: Hermes crashes immediately on launch, before you can type.

 hermes update

-Root cause: An httpx keepalive leak combined with WhatsApp's aiohttp adapter and Feishu's connection hygiene.
-Connections enter CLOSE_WAIT state and never close.
-This was audited and fixed in v0.13.0 (issues #18451, #18766).
+Root cause: an httpx keepalive leak with WhatsApp's aiohttp adapter and Feishu connection hygiene.
+Connections stick in CLOSE_WAIT.
+Audited and fixed in v0.13.0 (issues #18451, #18766).

 0 */6 * * * systemctl restart hermes-gateway

-Symptom: Your Telegram bot (and all messaging integrations) goes completely unresponsive after configuring DeepSeek V4 Pro via OpenRouter.
+Symptom: your Telegram bot and all messaging integrations go unresponsive after configuring DeepSeek V4 Pro via OpenRouter.

-Root cause: OpenRouter's upstream provider applies aggressive rate limits.
-When hit, the gateway doesn't recover.
+Root cause: OpenRouter's upstream provider applies aggressive rate limits, and the gateway does not recover gracefully when hit.
 It crash-loops.
-GitHub issue #16677, labeled P1 (major feature broken, no workaround).
+GitHub issue #16677 (P1, no clean workaround).

-Fix: Use a personal DeepSeek API key (not the shared OpenRouter pool), or switch to the DeepSeek direct API:
+Fix: use a personal DeepSeek API key instead of the shared OpenRouter pool, or the DeepSeek direct API:

 hermes config set model.provider deepseek